Introduction

 The 4 Types of Customer Relationships: The Loyalty Matrix

 To effectively manage your store, you must be able to categorize your customers based on two key metrics: projected profitability and projected loyalty.
-This framework, often used by strategic marketers to prioritize resources, divides your audience into four distinct groups.
+This framework, often referred to in the Business Model Canvas as a way to define customer relationship groups, divides your audience into four distinct segments.
+Identifying these groups allows you to choose the most appropriate customer relationship models for each.

 Strangers: Low Loyalty, Low Profitability